-However, if you do take a trip outside the United States and won't be returning until after the expiration date on your visa, you will need to renew the visa in order to return.
+However, if you take a trip outside the United States and won't be returning until after the expiration date on your visa, you will need to renew the visa in order to return.
 This application cannot be made within the United States.
-All you can do within the U.S. is change or extend your "status" as a student – which will allow you to stay in the U.S. legally, but won't allow you to return after leaving.
+All you can do within the U.S. is change or extend your "status" as a student; which will allow you to stay in the U.S. legally, but won't allow you to return after leaving.
 This article will discuss the details of this visa renewal.

-Some consulates may also ask you to submit a certified copy of your grades and proof of enrollment from the school you are attending, as well as documents like the ones you submitted with your initial application.
-These include financial documents showing that you are still able to cover your tuition, fees and living expenses and evidence of your ongoing ties to your home country.
+Some U.S. consulates might also ask you to submit a certified copy of your transcript and proof of enrollment from the school you are attending, as well as documents like the ones you submitted with your initial application.
+These include financial documents showing that you are still able to cover your tuition, fees and living expenses, and evidence of your ongoing ties to your home country.

 The following checklist summarizes the forms and documents you'll need to present to an overseas U.S. consulate in order to renew your student visa.
-By checking off the boxes as you’ve prepared or collected things, you'll ensure that you exit the country without leaving anything behind.
+By paying careful attention before you head home, you'll ensure that you exit the U.S. without leaving anything behind.